Therapeutic Massage in Washington, DC

 Of course, if you can afford to donate any amount above baseline to the "access pot," I deeply appreciate and have faith in clients' spirit of generosity (towards oneself as well as towards others).

 [Inside scoop & transparency.
 I painstakingly considered many different community business models, and decided that as a developing, subversive small business, I'd experiment with offering all 60-min massages (and deathcare too) at a full-range & simple, self-determined sliding scale.
+The way it works is, if I have enough in the access pot, and I give a massage for under the baseline, then I can pay myself for the session up to the baseline.
 Though this grand experiment does scare me in terms of if the practice (and thus my own income) will be sustainable or not, I thought, I want to give this a try... this is a chance to lean into the fear.
 I truly believe the clients who are drawn to my work will take an interest in sustaining such a practice, and I deeply desire for there to be increased access in my community to informed, kind, therapeutic massage.
 I'll keep you posted on how it works.
 Here's to subverting systems of healthcare barriers together!

 If you run a community-based/sliding scale small biz, especially a healing-centric one, I'd love to speak with you and share ideas/experiences.]